nuprl/TypeWeaver/README.md

       `data/full/figures/`
     - This step can be run directly with `make figures`
         - In this case, the tables and figures should match the paper
-    - If `make full` is used, the final tables and figures may not match the paper.
-This is due to variance during the type annotation prediction stage, as well as different compiler versions producing different compilation errors.
+    - If `make full` is used, **the final tables and figures may not match the paper**.
+This is due to randomness in the machine learning models, as well as different compiler versions producing different compilation errors.

 ## Makefile targets